 NOTE: Faculty and staff should change their password on campus, using their Drake-owned computer, whenever possible.
 This allows the new password to sync to Drake systems.
-Faculty and staff may change their password off-campus but will need to continue using their old password on their Drake-owned computer until they return to campus and connect to the Drake network.
+If you change your password off-campus you will need to continue using your previous password on your Drake-owned computer until it can be connected to the campus network.

-IT Service Portal: Visit the IT service portal to learn about technology services available, browse our knowledge base for how-to technology guides, or get assistance with an issue.
+IT Service Portal: Visit the IT service portal to learn about technology services available, browse our knowledge base for how-to technology guides, or get assistance.

 Online training: See a curated list of Technology Training Resources for Faculty & Staff in our IT service portal.

-Printing: All faculty and staff printing (and copying) is charged to their department.
-If you are authorized to print to more than one account, you'll have the choice to select the appropriate account when you print or copy.
+All faculty and staff printing and copying is charged to the department.
 See more information on printing by reading Printing for Faculty & Staff (How-to).

-Storage & Collaboration: As part of our campus Office365 subscription, faculty and staff can store up to 5 terabytes of data in OneDrive.
+OneDrive personal storage: As part of our campus Office365 subscription, faculty and staff can store up to 5 terabytes of data in OneDrive.
 The OneDrive client is automatically installed on faculty and staff computers.
 Log in using your drake.edu email to store documents and share with others on campus or beyond.
-You can log into the OneDrive web interface or access it through myDrake.
+You can log directly into the OneDrive web interface or access it through myDrake.

 Teams shared storage and collaboration: Everyone with a drake.edu email account has access to Microsoft Teams.
 Microsoft Teams is a product that combines tools and resources such as group chat, calendars, and file sharing into one location using the Office 365 platform.
 You can access Teams from the My Teams button in the Commonly Used Apps section of myDrake.
 From there you can access shared files and any personal files backed up to OneDrive.